tamzidcs/BiDirectional-LSTM-For-Relation-Extraction/README.md

-Wikidata sentence-level relation data set
+### Wikipedia-Wikidata sentence-level relation data set

-Download the data set from the paper here.
-See the data set ReadMe for more information on the format and see the paper on data set construction.
+*  Download the data set from the paper [here](https://www.informatik.tu-darmstadt.de/ukp/research_6/data/lexical_resources/wikipedia_wikidata_relations/).
+See the data set ReadMe for more information on the format and see the [paper](http://aclweb.org/anthology/D17-1188) on data set construction.

 # Setup: